labd/go-commercelayer-sdk/api/docs/GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes.md

 `func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) UnsetCustomerEmail()`

 UnsetCustomerEmail ensures that no value is present for CustomerEmail, not even an explicit nil
+### GetReference

+`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) GetReference() interface{}`

+GetReference returns the Reference field if non-nil, zero value otherwise.

+### GetReferenceOk

+`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) GetReferenceOk() (*interface{}, bool)`

+GetReferenceOk returns a tuple with the Reference field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReference

+`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) SetReference(v interface{})`

+SetReference sets Reference field to given value.

+### HasReference

+`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) HasReference() bool`

+HasReference returns a boolean if a field has been set.

+### SetReferenceNil

+`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) SetReferenceNil(b bool)`

+ SetReferenceNil sets the value for Reference to be an explicit nil

+### UnsetReference
+`func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) UnsetReference()`

+UnsetReference ensures that no value is present for Reference, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETCustomerSubscriptionsCustomerSubscriptionId200ResponseDataAttributes) GetCreatedAt() interface{}`